harshalyaravalkar/Website_BlossomHub/README.md

 - **Fontawesome Icons**: Another dependency of this program is I've used many icons in my HTML code for every page and those icons are from https://fontawesome.com/icons

 <br><strong>Feel free to explore the beautiful world of flowers through our website.
-We hope it brings joy and knowledge to your botanical journey!</strong>
+I hope it brings joy and knowledge to your botanical journey!</strong>